 The example of application of first step methodology described in the Report ITU-R BT.2265 identifying cases that need further study of interference into the broadcasting service from cognitive devices.

-Where noted, it also provides the results of public trials and resulting regulations that requires the technical parameters for cognitive systems operating in the broadcast band to use a geolocation database to protect incumbent broadcasting and other services from harmful interference.
+Where noted, it also provides the results of public trials and resulting regulations that require the cognitive systems operating in the broadcast band to use a geolocation database to protect incumbent broadcasting and other services from harmful interference.

-Annex 1 to this document contains results of CRS compatibility study performed in the Russian Federation what gives an indication of an amount of available frequency spectrum for CRS devices in a given region.
+Annex 1 to this document contains results of CRS compatibility study performed in the Russian Federation that gives an indication of the amount of available frequency spectrum for CRS devices in a given region.

 2 Assessment of interference into ATSC broadcasting system